-Any member of the Chartered Insurance Institute (CII) or The Personal Finance Society (PFS) can borrow non-reference books from the library.
+Any member of the Chartered Insurance Institute (CII) or The Personal Finance Society (PFS) can borrow non-reference books from the print collection.
 Items are issued on loan on the understanding that they are for the use of the registered borrower and will not be lent to others.

-Postal loans are available throughout Europe to members who are unable to collect books in person.
+Postal loans are available throughout the EU/EEA to members who are unable to collect books in person.
 Please note, members are responsible for all postage fees.

 What can be borrowed?

 The majority of our print books may be borrowed.
-Ten books at a time can be taken out per member.
+Up to ten books at a time can be taken out per member.
 If a library item cannot be borrowed there will be a note stating the item is 'Reference Only'.
 A copy of a single book chapter or journal article may be requested.
 Please see the "Request a copy" page for details.

 For how long?

 The initial loan period is four weeks.
-This may be extended twice, for a maximum loan of 12 consecutive weeks.
+This may be extended two times, for a maximum loan of three consecutive months.